Solatido143/Solverse/README.md

 1. Open an issue describing the change or bug.
 2. Create a feature branch off `master`.
 3. Open a pull request with a clear description and tests where appropriate.

-## License

-Add a `LICENSE` file or specify the project license here (e.g., MIT).

----

-If you want, I can also:

-- Add `backend/README.md` and `frontend/README.md` with environment-specific guidance.
-- Add a `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md`.
-- Create a `.env.example` at the repository root describing required keys.